 Paper invitations are getting fancier; some even incorporate plastic for extra pomp and sheen.
 But no matter how pretty, and even if recyclable, a paper invitation is still a disposable item.
 Instead of single-use paper invitations, opt for digital alternatives.

 A simple call, text, email, or social media messaging will do.
 If you want something fancier than plain text, use Canva, Inshot, or similar apps to create stylish flyers or videos in tune with your party theme.
 It can help to mention in the invitation that you want to make the party waste-free.
 That way, your family and friends can prepare accordingly.

-It may seem cheaper and easier to fill your table with disposable plates, cutleries, and napkins.
-However, when you think about waste, pollution, and other environmental costs, it is more environmentally expensive than risking your finest china plates.
+Filling your table with disposable plates, cutleries, and napkins may seem cheaper and easier.
+However, considering waste, pollution, and other environmental costs is more environmentally expensive than risking your finest china plates.

 For drinks, you'll need reusable straws and cups, and for those parties where it might suit the vibe, a punch bowl.
 A punch bowl is a great zero-waste party addition as it means you don’t have to buy individual juice boxes or PET bottles but can buy in bulk kegs or glass bottles.